-Texas hunters can prove their residency by providing three of the following Texas hunter license requirements at the time of purchase.
+In order to prove residency, Texas hunters can provide any three of the following documents at the time of purchase.

 - A valid Texas driver's license

 - A valid Texas voter registration certificate

 - A valid Texas vehicle registration

 - A Texas homestead property tax statement

 - A recent income tax return